The Legal Tech Hackathon, organized by Hogan Lovells and the University Dusseldorf, took place last weekend.

 Objective: Develop legal automation tools

 The objective of the Legal Tech Hackathon was to turn legal expertise into code and to build digital applications for Hogan Lovells’ clients.
-Using the BRYTER Platform, the hackathon took a fresh and revolutionary approach to legal innovation: building digital legal products in an interactive and iterative process combining rapid prototyping with structuring logic and formalizing legal reasoning.
+Using the BRYTER no-code app builder, the hackathon took a fresh and revolutionary approach to legal innovation: building digital legal products in an interactive and iterative process combining rapid prototyping with structuring logic and formalizing legal reasoning.
 And it worked: different teams developed six easy-to-use yet complex legal applications in record time.

 A challenging but rewarding experience.
 During the hackathon, the participants got their head around the basics of rules-based reasoning, formalized legal content and digital transformation.
 This allowed to transfer semantically complex legal structures into convenient, easy-to-use digital modules.
-The hackathon clearly underpinned the great potential of automation and scaling legal services.
+The hackathon clearly underpinned the great potential of workflow automation and scaling legal services.

 The following tools have been built during the hackathon: